taco-coder/notes/AWS-Notes/aws_ec2_notes.md

 Any files in the directory are visible when visiting the ip (this is where we store the files for our website).

-Under `Advanced Details` in `Configure Instance` step, can run a bootstrap script to automate setup of instance on creation.
+Under `Advanced Details` in `Configure Instance` step, you can run a bootstrap script to automate setup of instance on creation.

----using an elastic load balancer--- scroll down to loadbalancers in ec2 side menu
+# Using an elastic load balancer

-can take 5-10 minutes to create

-when using with ec2, pay attention to availability zone. if creating a second server, use a different AZ than the first
+Scroll down to `Loadbalancers` in the EC2 side menu.
+It can take 5-10 minutes to create.
+When using with ec2, pay attention to availability zone.
+If creating a second server, use a different AZ than the first server.

-we can use the load balancer DNS to go to our webpage instead of the ec2 instance IP.
-If an instance goes down or reboots, we don't need to worry about the ip address

-under the target groups settings we can add or remove instances to a load balancer
+We can use the load balancer DNS to go to our webpage instead of the EC2 instance IP.
+If an instance goes down or reboots, we don't need to worry about the IP address.
+Under the target groups settings, we can add or remove instances to a load balancer.

+#### Types of Load Balancers
-application load balancers-use for media content and applications; 7 layer OSI model
+- Application load balancers are used for media content and applications

-network load balancers-extreme performance/static ip address
+- Network load balancers are used when we need extreme performance/static IP address

----EC2 CLI instructions---
+# EC2 CLI instructions
-to setup credentials run
+To setup credentials run:

->>> aws configure
+`aws configure`

-!will need access key id and secret access key!
+**You will need access key id and secret access key**

-all we need to do is run
+All we need to do is run:

->>>aws [service name]
+`aws [service name]`

-r`unning
->>> aws s3 mb s3://[url name]
-!would make an S3 bucket!
+The following command would make an S3 bucket from an EC2 instance:

+`aws s3 mb s3://[url name]`

-to see s3 buckets in current region
+To see S3 buckets in your current region:

->>>aws s3 ls
+`aws s3 ls`

-to copy/upload file to s3 bucket
+To copy/upload a file to an S3 bucket:
->>>aws s3 cp  [file] s3://[bucket-url]
+`aws s3 cp  [file] s3://[bucket-url]`

-to see and change credentials
+To see and change credentials:

->>>cd .aws
+`cd /.aws`[^1]
-!this directory contains a credentials file!
+[^1]: This directory contains a credentials file.

 can attach role to ec2 under actions->security->manage IAM